 “Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.Matthew 7:1-2 NIV

 Judging is a topic that can generate a lot of heated debate among Bible-believing Christians.
 We read this teaching of Jesus, which may initially seem clear to us.
 But when it comes to applying it, we find that it is not so clear after all.
 I will be the first to admit that my own understanding of this portion of the Sermon on the Mount is limited.
 But it is what I believe God has brought me to.

 Do Not Judge

-I believe it is important to recognize that we will all face judgement.
-But that judgement is coming from our creator; from God.
+I believe it is important to recognize that we will all face judgment.
+But that judgment is coming from our creator; from God.
 He is the one that we must all give an account to.
-The problem with me judging is that it puts me in God’s place.
+The problem with my judging is that it puts me in God’s place.
 I am taking upon myself the role of judge.
 A role that I am totally unqualified to execute.
 Romans 14:4 makes clear that it is only to God that each of us must answer.

 In the Same Way You Judge